 Once plugged in, the electric car charges on its own just like a cellphone; no monitoring needed.
 When charging is done mainly at home, the battery is full every day.
 When travelling, EV drivers can rely on public charging networks.
 An increasing number of employers now provide charging stations at work.

-Access to charging at work encourages the acquisition of a plug-in vehicle, which is why the Gouvernement du Québec – through Transition énergétique Québec – offers financial assistance to companies wishing to make charging available for their employees.
+Access to charging stations at work encourages the acquisition of a plug-in vehicle, which is why the Québec Government – through Transition énergétique Québec – offers financial assistance to companies wishing to make charging stations available for their employees.

 For charging on the road, an EV driver plans breaks according to charging needs.
 A stop at a tourist destination, a meal break or a snack become opportunities to plug in.
 Public charging networks include three types of charging stations: 240V charging stations, DC fast charging stations (DCFC) and Tesla Superchargers (for Tesla vehicles only).

-The Gouvernement du Québec's Drive Electric program allows drivers who buy or lease a plug-in vehicle to receive up to $600 in financial support for the purchase and installation of a charging station (240 V) at home.
+The Québec Government's Drive Electric program allows drivers who buy or lease a plug-in vehicle to receive up to $600 in financial support for the purchase and installation of a charging station (240 V) at home.

 How long does it take to charge an electric vehicle?
-Actually, we only rarely have to worry about that since charging is almost always done at home.
-That being said, the time required to recharge a battery up to 80% or 100%, depends on several factors including battery capacity and charging speed.
+We only rarely have to worry about that since charging is almost always done at home.
+That being said, the time required to recharge a battery up to 80% or 100% depends on several factors including battery capacity and charging speed.

 To maximize the number of kilometres travelled between charging sessions, EV drivers apply ecodriving principles, take advantage of energy recovery when braking and precondition their vehicle before a trip.